-In education, the Department of Medicine at Mount Sinai Hospital is home to a residency program, which has been ranked in the top 25 of all internal medicine residency programs in the country, according to U.S. News & World Report.
+In education, the Department of Medicine at The Mount Sinai Hospital is home to a residency program, which has been ranked in the top 25 of all Internal Medicine residency programs in the country, according to U.S. News & World Report.
 The remarkable students, who compete for placement in our program and the success of the residents after graduation, exemplify this status.
 Many of our former trainees hold leadership positions in academic medicine and our physicians are locally, nationally and internationally recognized as leaders in their fields.

 Whether you are a current or prospective patient, referring physician, resident, fellow, graduate student, or supporter, it is my hope that you will discover all the medical advancements and opportunities that the Department of Medicine in the Mount Sinai Health System has to offer.

-Chair, Department of Medicine
+Interim System Chair, Department of Medicine

 Professor, Rehabilitation Medicine